Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

 - My research focuses on algebraic geometry and representation theory.
 More specifically, I am interested in moduli stacks of Higgs bundles and bundles with connections, character varieties, and moduli spaces of quiver representations.
 Recently, I have also been interested in invariant D-modules.

 ### Upcoming Event:
+<a href="https://bimsa.net/activity/Topingeoreptheandenugeo/">Topics in geometric representation theory and enumerative geometry</a>, online, April 1-June 12, 2026

 TRIVIA.
 There are at least two more Ruoxis working in algebraic geometry:
 <a href="https://math.illinois.edu/directory/profile/ruoxil4"> Ruoxi Li at UIUC</a>